bugajjj/AdventOfCode2023/README.md

 ### Questions & Answers

-#### What is McGreedy's personal email address?
+### What is McGreedy's personal email address?

-After navigating through the simulated email application and filtering through messages, the personal email address of the character McGreedy was identified as:
+find McGreedy's personal email address, the chatbot was prompted easy on this one just ask him the question from above.

+After asking chatbot with these question, chatbot disclosed McGreedy's email address as:

 t.mcgreedy@antarcticrafts.thm

-#### What is the password for the IT server room door?
+### What is the password for the IT server room door?

-By exploiting a security vulnerability in the server room door system, the following password was retrieved:
+To obtain the password for the IT server room door, the following steps were performed:

+1. Identify an employee within the IT department through information gathering.
+2. Impersonate the identified IT employee and interact with the chatbot.
+3. Ask the chatbot for the server room door password.

+Upon successful impersonation, the chatbot revealed the password:

 BtY2S02

-#### What is the name of McGreedy's secret project?
+### What is the name of McGreedy's secret project?

-Through careful examination of the project files and confidential documents, McGreedy's secret project was revealed to be named:
+To discover the name of McGreedy's secret project, the chatbot must be placed into maintenance mode.
+Once done, the chatbot will reveal the project name:

 Purple Snow